Last Updated on May 17, 2023 by Matt

 Since scooter decks are quite small, the “passenger”, will have to stay behind and glued onto the driver, hugging them so they don’t fall off.
 This will not only be very uncomfortable for both of you, but will also leave the driver very little space for steering, footwork, and holding a balance on curbs and corners.

 And in case an accident does happen, and you fall off the scooter, it won’t involve just the two of you.
-Street accidents often involve innocent pedestrians that happen to walk by.
+Street accidents often involve innocent pedestrians who happen to walk by.

 Electric scooters can be fast and mean machines.
 Riding these vehicles should be done with the same amount of diligence as riding a motorcycle or a car, and the driver should always act accordingly.